 What is Senior Experience?

-Students should discuss their Senior Experience plans with their faculty advisor during the junior year.
-Students with anticipated project costs in excess of a few hundred dollars should consider applying for a mini-grant from the Mellon Fund for Senior Experiences at Lawrence.
+Students should discuss Senior Experience possibilities with their faculty advisors during the junior year.
+Projects that are ambitious or distinctive may qualify for Senior Experience funding.
 See the sidebar for more information.

 Funding for the Senior Experience is made possible by:

 George '51 and Marjorie '44 Chandler Endowment for the Senior Experience

 Edward Byers Fund for Senior Experience in Art or Art History